KittyCAD/modeling-api/CONTRIBUTING.md

 # Adding a new modeling command

  - In `def_enum.rs`, under the `mod each_cmd`, add your new `struct MyNewCommand` with one field for each parameter the command has.
- - If your command responds with data:
-   - In `output.rs`, add a `struct MyNewCommand` following the existing examples.
-   - Then scroll to the end of the file and `impl ModelingCmdOutput for MyNewCommand {}`
-   - In `ok_response.rs` add your new type to the `build_enum!` macro.
+ - In `ok_response.rs` add the response struct, in the `define_ok_modeling_cmd_response_enum!` macro.
-   - Derive `ModelingCmdVariant` on your struct in `def_enum.rs`.
- - Otherwise, if it doesn't respond with data:
+   - If your command doesn't respond with any data, create a struct with no fields.
-   - Derive `ModelingCmdVariantEmpty` on your struct in `def_enum.rs`.

 # Releasing a crate